Erikatrillanes/crowded/README.md

 Hi everyone!

-Erika here, I want to learn more that's why I'm here.
+Erika here, looking forward for new learnings:)